- Urinary Tract Infections: What Are They?

 Urinary tract infections are also more common in cats that have been diagnosed with kidney disease.
 If your cat does not have kidney disease, but he or she was born from parents that did have kidney disease, your cat is also at a greater risk of developing a bacterial infection that evolves into a UTI.
 The fact that the parents of a cat had kidney disease is not a definite deciding factor in whether or not your cat has a UTI at some point in his or her life.

 However, it does expose them to the possibility of developing one, more so than it does cats with parents that did not have kidney disease.
 The more you know about your cat’s history and birth parents, the more educated and informed you will be about your cat’s predispositions to UTIs.
-Also, cats who have bladder stones are not only more likely to have a UTI but they are also more at risk for recurrent urinary tract infections.
+Also, cats who have bladder stones and urinary stones are not only more likely to have a UTI but are also more at risk for recurrent urinary tract infections.

 One final predisposition that poses a higher risk factor of your cat getting a UTI is stress.
 That’s right.
-One of the most common symptoms of life in general is also a cause of some UTIs.
+One of the most common symptoms of life, in general, is also a cause of some UTIs.
 Luckily for cats, their stress levels are much more easily controlled and regulated than ours are as people.
 Cats do very little throughout the day.
-From lounging on the couch and grazing dry food, to playing with balls on strings and meowing until you pay attention to them, cats are living the good life.
+From lounging on the couch and grazing dry food to playing with balls on strings and meowing until you pay attention to them, cats are living the good life.
 So, you can imagine that being introduced to anything new, whether it be people or places, could really stress out your kitty cat.

 More often than not, UTIs related to stress factors have less to do with nutrition and more to do with the cat’s surroundings.
 One example of UTI-inducing stressors is If you live in the city and your cat fears loud noises.
 Another scenario is one in which another animal has been introduced into the home at too fast a pace for your cat’s comfort.
 If your veterinarian thinks that the UTI is a result of stress, try to evaluate the place in which your cat spends his or her time.
 Maybe there is something you can adjust in order to make the day-to-day less draining for your feline buddy!